Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Period evolution of pulsars witnessing supernova fallback

 In this case, we define the magnetospheric radius $r_{\rm m}$ which represents the distance from the star where the magnetic pressure equals the ram pressure of the accreted flow \citep{Davidson1973, Elsner1977, Ghosh1979}:

-where $\xi \sim 0.5$ is a corrective factor that takes into account that the accretion disk has a non-spherical geometry \citep{Long2005, Bessolaz2008, Zanni2013}, $\mu = B(t) R_{\rm NS}^3 / 2$ is the stellar magnetic moment, and $B(t)$ is the time dependent magnetic field at the pole (assuming a dipolar structure for the magnetosphere).
-Inside this magnetospheric radius, the plasma dynamics are dominated by the magnetic field so that the accretion flow is forced to corotate with the star's closed magnetosphere.
+where $\xi \sim 0.5$ is a corrective factor that takes into account that the accretion disk has a non-spherical geometry \citep{Long2005, Bessolaz2008, Zanni2013}, $\mu = B(t) R_{\rm NS}^3 / 2$ is the stellar magnetic moment, and $B(t)$ is the time-dependent magnetic field at the pole (assuming a dipolar structure for the magnetosphere).
+Note that the position of the magnetospheric radius evolves in time due to the decay of both the disk accretion rate and of the magnetic field.
+Inside the magnetospheric radius, the plasma dynamics are dominated by the magnetic field so that the accretion flow is forced to corotate with the star's closed magnetosphere.
 Under such conditions, the magnetospheric radius roughly determines the inner edge of the accretion disk so that we can assume $r_{\rm in} \sim r_{\rm m}$.

 If the accretion rate is sufficiently low, the magnetic pressure of the closed magnetosphere is able to keep the accretion flow outside the light cylinder.
 However beyond $r_{\rm lc}$, the dipole configuration breaks down, the magnetic field lines open up and as a consequence they are no longer able to exert significant pressure on the accreted plasma.
 Under these conditions, we expect the inner radius $r_{\rm in}$ of the disk to be roughly equal to $r_{\rm lc}$.
 Thus, in general we adopt the same prescription as \citet{Yan2012} and assume $r_{\rm in} \simeq \min(r_{\rm m}, r_{\rm lc})$.
+Note that a condition for the disk to form and remain active is that the disk's outer radius satisfies $r_{\rm out} > r_{\rm in}$.
+Otherwise, the stellar magnetic field would completely disrupt the disk, restoring a configuration where the neutron star's spin-down is determined by dipolar losses only.

 Another critical lengthscale is the corotation radius $r_{\rm cor}$, which represents the distance at which the gravitational pull of the neutron star balances the centrifugal force for a test mass that is corotating with the star at the spin frequency $\omega$: